jennyjyu/TDT4140/README.md

 # Nigiri falls - takeout application

 An Android application ordered by the sushi restaurant Nigiri Falls to enable takeout from the restaurant.
-The application will be used by costumers to place orders from the restaurants three locations in Oslo, Trondheim and Bergen, and by the employees to review and edit orders.
+The application will be used by customers to place orders from the restaurants three locations in Oslo, Trondheim and Bergen, and by the employees to review and edit orders.

 ## Running the application